HHassig/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### Process

-'run_analysis.R' performs the following to clean the data and create tiny data sets:
+`run_analysis.R` performs the following to clean the data and create tiny data sets:

 1. Merge the test and training sets into one data set

-2. Read 'features.txt' and use strictly the measurements of the mean and standard deviation for each measurement
+2. Read `features.txt` and use strictly the measurements of the mean and standard deviation for each measurement

-3. Read 'activity_labels.txt' and change to understandable activity names in order to name the activities in the data set
+3. Read `activity_labels.txt` and change to understandable activity names in order to name the activities in the data set

 4. Label the data set with descriptive names -- converted into lowercase with underscores and brackets omitted

-5. Merge the features with activity labels and subject IDs, saved as 'tidyData1.txt'
+5. Merge the features with activity labels and subject IDs, saved as `tidyData1.txt`

-6. The mean of each measurement for each activity and each subject is merged into a second data set and saved as 'tidyDataMean.txt'
+6. The mean of each measurement for each activity and each subject is merged into a second data set and saved as `tidyDataMean.txt`

 ### Variables

-- testData - table contents of 'test/X_test.txt'
+- testData - table contents of `test/X_test.txt`
-- trainData - table contents of 'train/X_train.txt'
+- trainData - table contents of `train/X_train.txt`
-- testSubject - table contents of 'test/subject_test.txt'
+- testSubject - table contents of `test/subject_test.txt`
-- trainSubject - table contents of 'test/subject_train.txt'
+- trainSubject - table contents of `test/subject_train.txt`
-- testLabel - table contents of 'test/y_test.txt'
+- testLabel - table contents of `test/y_test.txt`
-- trainLabel - table contents of 'train/y_train.txt'
+- trainLabel - table contents of `train/y_train.txt`
 - X - Measurement data.
 Combined data set of the test and train data
 - Y - Data Labels.
 Combined data set of the test and train label variables
 - S - Subjects.
 Combined data set of the two subject variables
-- featuresList - table contents of 'features.txt'
+- featuresList - table contents of `features.txt`
 - features - Names of for data columns derived from featuresList
 - columnsKeep - logical vector of which features to use in tidy data set
-- activities - table contents of 'activity_labels.txt', made understandable
+- activities - table contents of `activity_labels.txt`, made understandable
 - tidyData - subsetted, understandable data ready for output according to project description.
 - uS - unique subjects from S
 - nS - number of unique subjects